Sonictherocketman/Open-Microblog/Open Microblog Spec.md

 # Open Microblog
 ================================================================

-**Version:**
-> 0.3 InDev
+**Version:** 0.3 InDev
-> Added descriptions to the definition of the 3 feed types.

-**Last Updated:**
-> Sept 14, 2014
+**Last Updated:** Sept 14, 2014

 **Known Bugs/Issues:**
-> - In the sample feed, the root element is 'rss'.
+- In the sample feed, the root element is 'rss'.
 As of v0.2 it is a straight port of the RSS root element, this will be fixed..

 ================================================================
 **Overview**